dmd/rapidtide-cloud/README.md

 # rapidtide-cloud
 Tool to run [Rapidtide](https://github.com/bbfrederick/rapidtide) on HCP/ABCD datasets, on AWS, consisting of a CloudFormation template, some helper/test scripts, and a Dockerfile which extends rapidtide to work with AWS.
 This will eventually be merged into Rapidtide proper.

-Parameters:

-- `OutputBucket`: (required): The S3 bucket your output will be written to.
-- `ParticipantArrayFile`: (optional job parameter) The filename within OutputBucket/config which contains a list of participants to process in an Array job.
-Defaults to `participants.txt`.
-You could change this to run several different batches and keep track of which ones have which participants.

 ## Getting started

 [Install the AWS CLI toolkit](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and run `aws configure`.